Simone Biles Kisses NFL Star Husband Jonathan Owens on the Sidelines

 Love was in the air on Sunday at Lambeau Field in Wisconsin, as the Green Bay Packers took on the Kansas City Chiefs.

-The happy couple shared a sweet smooch as Biles -- who was bundled up against the cold -- planted a kiss on her husband right before kickoff.
+The happy couple shared a sweet smooch as Biles -- who was bundled up to brave the cold -- planted a kiss on her husband right before kickoff.

 Owens proposed to Biles on Valentine's Day.